 LITTLE ROCK, Ark. – This Sunday, Nov.
-10, marks 30 years since Baptist Health-Little Rock performed the first heart transplant in Arkansas.
+10, marks 30 years since Baptist Health Medical Center-Little Rock performed the first heart transplant in Arkansas.
 In the years since, Baptist Health has continued to provide unmatched treatment and life-saving care at Baptist Health Heart Failure and Transplant Institute.

-On Thursday, Baptist Health hosted a 30th anniversary luncheon on the Baptist Health-Little Rock campus to honor and recognize heart transplant recipients over the past three decades.
+On Thursday, Baptist Health hosted a 30th anniversary luncheon on the Baptist Health Medical Center-Little Rock campus to honor and recognize heart transplant recipients over the past three decades.

 “History in the making,” Baptist Health called the first transplant in November 1989.
 Not only was medical history being made in Arkansas, but the patient, Mary E. Wilson of Jacksonville, would receive a second chance at life.
 Wilson had suffered from severe cardiomyopathy, and her heart muscle was failing and could not pump blood efficiently.
 Without the heart transplant, her prognosis for survival stood at less than a year.